pokeball99/awesome-minecraft/README.md

 ##Tools
 - [MCEdit Unified](https://github.com/Khroki/MCEdit-Unified) - The actively developed and maintained fork of MCEdit 1.0, as the original creator has moved on to MCEdit 2.0.
 Uses pygame. *MCPE 0.13.0, 1.9*
 - [Minecraft Chat](https://github.com/rom1504/MinecraftChat) - A cool online, web-based chat client for Minecraft that lets you connect to regular servers and chat like any other player, from your browser.
+- [Minecraft Console Client](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/1263927-win-mac-linux-minecraft-console-client-1-8-3) - A chat-only lightweight Minecraft client in your console for those occasions where you don't want to start a whole, new, big, resource-hogging Minecraft, and just want to type some commands or chat.
+Includes chatbots and a chatlogger, and is written in C# (runs on .NET and Mono). *1.8.3*

 ##Server Software

 - [Spigot](https://www.spigotmc.org/) - Spigot is one of the only few CraftBukkit forks that have survived and still holds CraftBukkit code.
-This is the most used server software of all servers (including all servers listed here), which is amazing after the DMCA takedown of Bukkit. *1.8, 1.9 [experimental]*
+This is the most used server software of all servers (including all popular servers listed here), which is nice after the DMCA takedown of Bukkit. *1.8, 1.9 [experimental]*
 - [Torch](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/2564680-1-8-9-torch-project-a-multi-threaded-minecraft) - Project Torch, a open-source multi-threaded Minecraft server that supports "plugins" and includes the Torch API, as well as support (?) for Bukkit plugins.
 This needs a lot more love! *1.8*
 - [Sponge](https://www.spongepowered.org/) - The new and modern modding API for the server and client side.
 Sponge is a combination of a new API (based off of Spout/Flow’s APIs) implemented on top of Forge, with assistance from other parts of Minecraft’s modding community (Glowstone, Cauldron, Spout, etc.). *DEVELOPMENT 1.8*
+- [SportBukkit](https://github.com/OvercastNetwork/SportBukkit) - A direct fork of CraftBukkit updated for 1.8.7, with performance and aesthetic improvements.
+Also a project that contains Bukkit code. *1.8.7*
+- [PyMineserver](https://github.com/Armored-Dragon/pymineserver) - The first fully functional Minecraft Modern server written in Python, using `quarry`.
+Supports 1.8.x and 1.7.5+ protocols.
+VERY WIP! *1.8.x, made by list author*
+- [PaperSpigot](https://hub.spigotmc.org/stash/projects/PAPER/repos/paperspigot/browse) - A fork of Spigot updated to 1.8.8 just like Spigot, with fixes for gameplay and mechanics inconsistencies and performance improvements. *1.8.8*
+- [Glowstone++](http://glowstoneplusplus.github.io) - The successor and actively developed Glowstone fork that aims to feature everything the vanilla server has, and even more.
+Extremely close.
+This server supports the latest Bukkit 1.8.8 APIs and is 100% open-source and written from scratch. *1.8.8*
+- [Cuberite/MCServer](http://cuberite.org/) - Another 100% open-source and written from scratch server replacement.
+Very fast, efficent, memory-friendly, and resource-friendly, as it is written in C++.
+Includes support for plugins in Lua, and features a great webadmin interface out-of-the-box. *1.8.x, 1.7.x*